Chart Color Schemes

 The level of residential development activity in Epping (East) - North Epping was found to be higher than 90% of real estate markets across the country

-Epping (East) - North Epping has seen approximately 166 residential properties granted approval annually.
-Over the past five financial years, from FY20-21 to FY25-26, around 833 homes have been approved, with an additional six approved so far in FY26-27.
-On average, each dwelling has accommodated about 2.3 new residents per year over these five years, indicating strong demand that supports property values.
+Epping East - North Epping has seen approximately 166 residential properties approved annually.
+Over the past five financial years, from FY21 to FY25, around 833 homes were granted approval, with another six approved so far in FY26.
+On average, each dwelling adds about 2.3 new residents per year over these five years.

 Frequently Asked Questions - Development